Pashkinz92/AdobeIllustrator_poster_templates/README.md

+# Graphic Designers all over the world!
+Go Protest the war!

 It is an Adobe Illustrator template and workflow for creating specialized posters and signs fast.

 Users can use their own data and change their own colors + font family, to create time-aware and expedient materials that address specific issues.